fenago/data-science/lab_guides/Lab_5.md

     ```

-    In the next step, we will use the `pandas` package to load
-    our data into a DataFrame (think of it as a table, like on an Excel
-    spreadsheet, with a row index and column names).

-    Our input file is in `CSV` format, and `pandas`
-    has a method that can directly read this format, which is
-    `.read_csv()`.

 4. Use the `usecols` parameter to subset only the columns we
     need rather than loading the entire dataset.
 We just need to provide